 Maintenance and Prevention

 Keeping your database as lean as possible will yield significant performance and usability benefits, allowing your data to be more accessible and more manageable.
-Having a well-disciplined strategy for retiring old data that satisfies compliance regulations while keeping your database fast will have a significant positive impact on your company's operations on the ServiceNow platform.
+Having a well-disciplined strategy for retiring old data that satisfy compliance regulations while keeping your database fast will have a significant positive impact on your company's operations on the ServiceNow platform.